vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 ## Income Instability in Q-Commerce Delivery

 Q-commerce delivery workers rely on on-demand jobs, making their income highly dependent on external factors such as weather, demand fluctuations, and platform outages.
-These disruptions can reduce earnings by 20–30% or more, with no guaranteed compensation.
+These disruptions can reduce earnings by 20 to 30% or more, with no guaranteed compensation.

-Despite long working hours, declining per-order rates and rising costs (fuel, maintenance) further reduce net income.
-During low-demand periods or disruptions, workers often earn significantly less—or nothing at all.
+Despite long working hours, declining per-order rates and rising costs like fuel, maintenance can further reduce net income.
+During low demand periods or disruptions, workers often earn significantly less or sometimes nothing at all.
 **As a result, gig delivery work offers flexibility but suffers from highly unpredictable and unstable earnings, creating financial stress for workers.**

 ---